opengeoshub/vgridpandas/docs/installation.md

 pip install -U vgridpandas
 ```

-If you use conda, you can update vgridpandas to the latest version by running the following command in your terminal:
+(Coming soon) If you use conda, you can update vgridpandas to the latest version by running the following command in your terminal:

 ```bash
 conda update -c conda-forge vgridpandas